NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/GitHub.md

 ## Training

-The `Hello World` [Quickstart Guide](https://docs.github.com/en/get-started/quickstart/hello-world) the primary part of training for NEW AGE personnel who utilize GitHub, and completion of it is sufficient to obtain competency.
+The `Hello World` [Quickstart Guide](https://docs.github.com/en/get-started/quickstart/hello-world) is the primary part of training for NEW AGE personnel who utilize GitHub, and completion of it is sufficient to obtain competency.
 Alternative repository work can be used as evidence for competency if it contains each component of the branch-commit-pull-merge process.

-Personnel must successful complete the guide (or other sufficient work) on the GitHub account that is marked as a contributor to the [NEWAGE-Labs GitHub Organization](https://github.com/NEWAGE-Labs).
+Personnel must successfully complete the guide (or other sufficient work) on the GitHub account that is marked as a contributor to the [NEWAGE-Labs GitHub Organization](https://github.com/NEWAGE-Labs).
+The supervisor(s) for the training is the User marked as